 What I've learned about communities that last

-I've been thinking about this a lot lately - what makes some Minecraft communities thrive for years while others fade away after a few months.
-After being part of SuegoFaults since 2013, I've watched countless servers come and go, and the difference often comes down to something deeper than just good plugins or cool spawn builds.
+I’ve been thinking about this a lot lately - what makes some Minecraft communities thrive for years while others fade away after a few months?
+After being part of SuegoFaults since 2013, I’ve watched countless servers come and go.
+The difference often comes down to something deeper than good plugins or cool spawn builds.

 What Actually Makes a Community Last?